libsdl-org/sdlwiki/SDL2/SDL_HINT_WAVE_TRUNCATION.md

 This variable can be set to the following values:

-"verystrict" - Raise an error if the file is truncated "strict" - Like "verystrict", but the size of the RIFF chunk is ignored "dropframe" - Decode until the first incomplete sample frame "dropblock" - Decode until the first incomplete block (default)
+- "verystrict": Raise an error if the file is truncated
+- "strict": Like "verystrict", but the size of the RIFF chunk is ignored
+- "dropframe": Decode until the first incomplete sample frame
+- "dropblock": Decode until the first incomplete block (default)

 ----
 [CategoryAPI](CategoryAPI), [CategoryAPIMacro](CategoryAPIMacro)